-It can be a bit daunting to know where to start your fine jewelry search.
-With all the choices out there I have found there is a lot of misleading info when it comes to designer fine jewelry.
+It can be a bit daunting to know where to start your ethical fine jewelry search.
+With all the choices out there I have found there is a lot of misleading info when it comes to designer fine jewelry that is advertised as "ethical".
 This is the whole spark that inspired my ethical and quality jewelry design mission behind Valley Rose Studio, I was once a shopper and felt frustrated with the lack of info and choices for quality and ethical fine jewelry.
 A lot of times I invested in jewelry I thought was truly special only to be sorely disappointed when the gold wore off and the gemstones fell out.
 The gem hunt is especially more difficult if you are looking not only for a quality piece of jewelry but also an ethical, sustainable and conflict free one.

 I gathered my expert knowledge and broke it down for you with this helpful how-to guide so you can now make sure you are making the right choice to get the most out of your new piece of fine jewelry.